Prickly Ed's Cactus Patch Native Plant Emporium

 Historically power companies have maintained the ROW by mowing, slashing and spraying.
 But they are beginning to explore if there might just be a better way.
 There must be a better way!!
 Low growing native plant communities in Rights of Way corridors eliminate the need for lots of maintenance while also creating diverse thriving habitats that are essential for biodiversity but rarely exist in our area.
 Kind of cool.
 Our little spot here has been included in something called a BioAudit which is exploring the science behind this concept.
 And we recently learned that due to the world of opportunity - for both progress and learning - our site will be a "Green Lab" in the BioAudit project.
 The transition time in this space might seem a bit chaotic - but it is planned chaos with fantastic things ahead!
 It’s pretty interesting and you can read more about it here https://bioaudit.acrt.com/national-grid/.
 A kick-off event was held for the project in October of 2024, you can dig deeper at that announcement HERE.

-Our private property is not open to the public - but - we do host periodic programs exploring the site - stay connected for details!
+Our private property is not open to the public - but - we do host periodic programs at the site.
+In the meantime here are a few glimpses of the fun!

 Get Social - Join Us At the Links Below